 Later in the day, Sam's group of POWs was moved to a school yard in Mariveles.
 The POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.

 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum.
-These two islands had not surrendered.
-Shells from these two American forts began landing among the POWs.
-The POWs could do little since they had no place to hide.
-Some POWs were killed from incoming American shells.
+Drum which had not surrendered.
+Shells from these two American forts began landing among the POWs who had no place to hide.
+Some POWs were killed from the incoming shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

-At some point Sam became ill with cerebral malaria and was hospitalized in the camp hospital.
-What is known for sure is that Pvt.
+At some point, Sam became ill with cerebral malaria and was hospitalized in the camp hospital.
+What is known for certain is that Pvt.
 Sam Fields died on Tuesday, July 30, 1942, at Cabanatuan POW Camp and was buried in the camp cemetery.
 The final report on the 192nd Tank Battalion recorded that Sam died from dysentery.

-After the war, Sam's remains could not be positively identified.
-He was buried at the new American Military Cemetery at Manila as an "Unknown."
-His name appears on the Tablets of Missing.
+After the war, Sam's remains could not be positively identified and he was buried at the new American Military Cemetery at Manila as an "unknown."
+His name was placed on the Tablets of the Missing at the cemetery.